electron/electron/docs/tutorial/window-customization.md

 #### Setting a custom drag region

 Currently our application window can’t be moved.
 Since we’ve removed the default titlebar, the application needs to tell Electron which regions are draggable.
 We’ll do this by adding the CSS style `app-region: drag` to the custom titlebar.
-Now we’ll be able drag the custom titlebar to reposition our app window!
+Now we can drag the custom titlebar to reposition our app window!

 ```fiddle docs/fiddles/features/window-customization/custom-drag-region

 ```

-For more information around how to manage drag regions defined by your electron application, see the Custom draggable regions section below.
+For more information around how to manage drag regions defined by your electron application, see the [Custom draggable regions][] section below.

+Congratulations, you've just implemented a basic custom titlebar!

 ### Customizing traffic lights *macOS*